 Energy Price Guarantee.

-On 8 September, the government announced changes to how energy bills will be charged to help reduce the impact of the proposed October price cap.
-The then Prime Minister, Liz Truss, said that average bills will be held at £2,500, under a scheme called the Energy Price Guarantee (EPG), for two years.
+On 8 September 2022, the government announced changes to how energy bills will be charged to help reduce the impact of the proposed October price cap.
+The then Prime Minister, Liz Truss, said that average bills will be held at £2,500, under the Energy Price Guarantee (EPG), for the next two years.

-The price cap, announced by Ofgem will no longer be implemented in full for customers.
-The government's Energy Price Guarantee limits the amount you can be charged per unit of gas or electricity.
+The government's Energy Price Guarantee limits the amount you can be charged per unit of electricity or gas.
 So although your total bill will still be determined by how much energy you use, your prices won't rise by as much as previously expected under the price cap.

-To limit the amount customers' bills go up by, the government will compensate energy firms for the difference between the wholesale price for gas and electricity they pay and the amount they can charge customers.
+To limit the amount customers' bills go up by, the government has compensated energy firms for the difference between the wholesale price for electricity and gas they pay and the amount they can charge customers.

-You will still pay for the gas and electricity you use but the government's Energy Price Guarantee will limit the price that we can charge for each unit of energy.
-However, if you use more gas or electricity, you will pay more.
-The scheme does not cap your bills..
-Your bill amount is still based on how much energy you use.
+You will still pay for the electricity and gas you use.
+The government's Energy Price Guarantee was designed to limit the price that we can charge for each unit of energy.
+However, if you use more electricity or gas, you will pay more.
+The scheme will not cap your bill, your bill amount will still be based on how much energy you use.

 What this means for customers